-Persons in possession of a Physics BSc from the University of Fribourg, or from any other university, are admitted to the Physics MSc as outlined in Art.
-7 of the Regulation.
-Persons in possession of a BSc degree in a different subject, or degrees judged to be equivalent (e.g., a degree from an engineering school) can also be accepted into the MSc study program based on a decision of the Faculty of Science and Medicine.
-The admission decision is made individually for each case.
+Candidates in possession of a Physics BSc from the University of Fribourg or any other Swiss university are admitted to the Physics MSc (Art.
+7 of the Regulation).
+Candidates in possession of a BSc degree from abroad in a different subject or of equivalent degrees (e.g. a degree from an engineering school) can also be admitted to the MSc study program by a decision of the Faculty of Science and Medicine to be made in each individual case.
 Provisional admission can be granted and depends on the fulfilment of additional requirements set by the Faculty (cf. Section 3.5 of this document).